The Bankrate promise

 “The broad-based improvement needed to be seen in order to feel good about where inflation is headed is still lacking,” McBride says.
 “The leading contributors continue to be categories that are staples of the household budget — food, shelter, electricity, natural gas, apparel, vehicle insurance, and household furnishing and operations.”

 How much inflation is too much inflation?

-“A little bit of inflation is really a good thing,” Cunnison says.
-“That basically gives the economy the ability to slowly raise prices.
-For companies, they can slowly increase people’s wages.
-You’re really looking at the goldilocks inflation, a not-too-little, not-too-much.”
+“That basically gives the economy the ability to slowly raise prices,” says John Cunnison, CFA, chief investment officer at Baker Boyer Bank.
+“For companies, they can slowly increase people’s wages.
+You’re really looking at the goldilocks inflation — not too little, not too much.”

 But increases in inflation that are too drastic could erode consumers’ purchasing power, stifle demand and threaten companies’ profitability.